-Homeland Security Secretary Defends Separating Families Of Illegal Border-Crossers
+Homeland Security Secretary Defends Separating Families Who Cross Border Illegally

-Homeland Security Secretary Defends Separating Families Of Illegal Border-Crossers
+Homeland Security Secretary Defends Separating Families Who Cross Border Illegally

 Homeland Security Secretary Kirstjen Nielsen defended the administration's "zero tolerance" policy that calls for separating families who cross the border illegally, saying the undocumented immigrants shouldn't get special treatment.